Sastidharan07/Gym-Management/README.md

 ## 📄 License

 Use freely for learning or internal projects.
-Add a license here if needed.